heilandoo/Abgabe_5_Heiland/README.md

 and the next stations chosen from the database.
 The database contains all points from the server.
 To show the point click "Database Content".
 Then choose one of the radiobuttons and click "start Calculation" to see the closest stations.
+There is also a heatmap that shows the density of busstops in Münster.

 On the second page you can add locations to the database.
 It's possible through geocoding, your browser locations and adding a marker in the map.
 By clicking "Database Content" you can show the points from the server.
 Choose one or more to delete them from the server.
 Choose one, click "Update one set of coordinates" and enter coordinates in the format: lon (e.g. 7.618) , lat (e.g. 51.585).
 By clicking "Submit" the new coordinates are updated in the object.